shannonwells/buzzkillfeed-bot/README.md

 1. Clone this repo
 1. Set BUZZKILLFEED_SLACKBOT_TOKEN to the above API token.
 1. Set CLICKBAIT_GENERATOR_URL - which might be mine, or it might be your own Clickbait Generator hack/fork/blatant-ripoff.
-1. Set CHANNEL_NAMES - a comma separated list of channel names on which we should respond
+1. Set CHANNEL_NAMES - a list of channel names on which we should try to listen (separated by spaces)
 1. ```npm install```
 1. ```node bin/www```
 1. To debug, change 'warn' to 'debug'
 1. Talk to or about your bot

+Note: it appears that as the bot gets invited to channels, it will listen so CHANNEL_NAMES should be optional.